btihen/btihen/content/publication/las_spotlight_robot_gardener/index.md

 publication: "Spotlight 2016-2017: Middle School Curriculum Development: Robot Gardeners (Pages 9-13)"
 publication_short: "Spotlight 2016-2017 (Pages 9-13)"

-abstract: "An interview with Dan Patton (science) and Bill Tihen (IT) who joined forces to create a course that includes both their interests—biology and electronics.
+abstract: "An interview with Daniel Patton (science) and Bill Tihen (IT) who joined forces to create a course that includes both their interests—biology and electronics.
 The basic task for students?
 Build a terrarium that will support a healthy garden, but make it using simple robotics and coding so that the garden will stay alive even when you aren’t around."

 # Summary.
 An optional shortened abstract.
 summary: ""